 The Pečovnik itinerary also starts in the center of the village.
 Go down the main road towards Kranj, but only as far as the hamlet of Spodnji kraj, where you turn left into the valley of Komatevra.
-After the first Jezerski vrh is by far the most popular cy- steep section, we recommend that you take cling objective in our valley.
-Usually, it marks a short break and have a look at the unique the end of a road-cycling tour from Kranj or tufa formations.
-The road up the valley afsome other Slovenian town.
-But this time ter the abandoned tufa quarry is unpaved. we'll take you and your mountain bike a Just before the Robnikov farm, the road to bit further.
-The first two kilometers are flat.
-Virnikova planina (a mountain rescue trainbut the four kilometers after the church ing center) branches off.
-Continue left past of St Andrew (cerkey svetega Andreja) are the Krtina partisan hospital, Komatevra much steeper.
-At the pass of Jezerski vrh, farm, and hunters' hut at Stanič.
-The climb turn left up a short but steep hill leading to finishes at the border guardhouse ruins at
+After the first steep section, we recommend that you take a short break and have a look at the unique tufa formations.
+The road up the valley after the abandoned tufa quarry is unpaved.
+Just before the Robnikov farm, the road to Virnikova planina (a mountain rescue training center) branches off.
+Continue left past the Krtina partisan hospital, Komatevra farm, and hunters' hut at Stanič.
+The climb finishes at the border quardhouse ruins at Pečovnik.